jeannchuab/TVMazeApp/README.md

 ## Project definition

-The main goal of this project it's an integration with [TVMaze API](https://www.tvmaze.com/api)
+The main goal of this project it's an integration with the REST API [TVMaze](https://www.tvmaze.com/api)

 ## What was used in development
  - Xcode 15.0.1